Compliance Information

 Charter Renewal Petition

 In order to continue operating, every charter must be re-authorized (or renewed) every five years.
-Our current charter is below and is valid from 2020 to 2025.
+Our current charter is valid from 2020 to 2025.

 Local Control Accountability Plan (LCAP) is completed annually and approved by our Board of Directors.
 The LCAP is focused on eight priority areas: